-The Commission concludes that aggregation of proposed system extensions could lead to instances of cross-subsidization between customers.
-Therefore, the Commission recommends that Utilities analyze system extensions on a disaggregated basis.
-However, as noted above, there may be situations, typically involving routine, short extensions, where the benefits of aggregation exceed the costs and, therefore, the Commission will consider utility proposals for dealing with this issue.
-The Commission recommends that these proposals be based on the incremental cost of extending the system and adding new customers.
+The Commission determines that, in general, aggregation of proposed system extensions should not occur.
+However, as noted above, there may be situations where the benefits of aggregation exceed the costs and, where this can be demonstrated, the Commission will allow it.
+The Commission will also consider specific proposals for dealing with routine, short system extensions when the Utilities make their individual system extension policy filings.
+These proposals should be based on the incremental cost of extending the system and adding new customers.